texhex/MPSXM/README.md

  - *Type* - The data type used in the registry (REG_xx).
 If not specified, the type of the given value will be used to assign DWord, QWord or String.

 ### Show-MessageBox ###
-Shows the message box to the user using a message box.
+Shows the message to the user using a message box.
 ```powershell
 Show-MessageBox [-Message] <String> [[-Titel] <String>] [-Critical] [-Huge]
 ```